-In Venice, Ombra is a small glass of wine and means “shade” in Italian.
-Legend has it that in the old days, wine was sold near the bell tower of Saint Mark's Square in the shade.
-People would say “Let's go drink in the shade by the bell tower.”
-Today the phrase has been shortened down to one word, ‘Ombra’.
-At the third stop, you will experience some of the local ombra, as you sit down for a delicious lunch and taste some of the best pasta in Venice.
+An ombra in Venice is a small glass of wine, but ombra means “shade” in Italian.
+Legend has it that wine was once sold near the bell tower of St. Mark's Square, where people could relax in the shade.
+So, the locals would say, "Let's go drink in the shade by the bell tower.”
+Today, it has been shortened to just one word: ombra.
+At the third stop, you’ll taste some of the local ombra as you sit down for a delicious dinner that includes some of the best pasta in Venice.

 Gelato in Venice

-You may feel like staying out to experience Venice after the tour ends or you may need a rest after all the eating and drinking.
-If you're ready to head home, your guide will happily show you where to catch the nearest “vaporetto” (water taxi) so you can cruise back to your accommodations for an afternoon nap.
-Either way, say, “Ciao!” to your fellow foodies and your guide knowing that you have a deeper understanding of the Venetian culture and a tastier understanding of the cuisine!
+You may feel like staying out and exploring Venice after the tour ends, or you might need a rest after all the eating and drinking!
+If you're ready to head home, your guide will happily show you where to catch the nearest vaporetto (water taxi) so you can cruise back to your accommodation for the night.

 See what people are saying